ipaddress-gem/ipaddress/CONTRIBUTING.md

 All submissions of code must include test coverage which describes intent and expected behavior.
 The test suite used by this gem is [Minitest](https://github.com/seattlerb/minitest)

 Unit tests are expected to execute quickly.
 We will ask you to revise any long-running tests.

-We intend to add [Travis CI](https://travis-ci.org/) for automatic execution of branch tests.

 ## Versioning: Jeweler and Semantic Versioning